somesaba/somesaba.github.io/_posts/2014-02-22-robot-foosball-part-3--artificial-intelligence.md

 From my (basic) understanding of machine learning there's the following:

 <ul>
-  <li>Supervised Learning - Given some labelled data, learn a general function to determine the labels for that data without overfitting.
+  <li>Supervised Learning - Given some labeled data, learn a general function to determine the labels for that data without over-fitting.
 E.g. Classification and Regression</li>
-  <li>Unsupervised Learning - Given some unlabelled data, find structure in the data.
+  <li>Unsupervised Learning - Given some unlabeled data, find structure in the data.
 E.g. Clustering and Baum-Welch</li>
   <li>Reinforcement Learning - Given some environment, perform actions to observe the consequences.
 Use these experiences to learn the appropriate actions to maximize expected reward.
 E.g. Q-Learning and Policy Search</li>
 </ul>

 The project was my chance to dabble in a real-world application of Reinforcement Learning.
 I will start by introducing some of the basic ideas behind Reinforcement Learning before talking about my experience in applying it to my foosball robot.
-The majority of this information is available through [Edx's course on aritifial intelligence][edx], a class I had the privelage of taking in person while I was a student a UC Berkeley.
+The majority of this information is available through [Edx's course on artificial intelligencee][edx], a class I had the privilege of taking in person while I was a student a UC Berkeley.
 If you find this post interesting, you will do yourself more justice taking the online class since this post almost serves as my own personal cliff notes of one small section of the class.
 Remember all the code is available on my [github][github].

 # Markov decision process